These are the 12 Top Rated Merida Tours You Won’t Want to Miss

 Merida Tours to Uxmal Ruins

 Though often overshadowed in name recognition by Chichen Itza — Uxmal (pronounced yoosh-mall) is also a UNESCO World Heritage Site and it’s equally as impressive.
-It also feels must less touristy and less crowded, seeing only about 10% the amount of annual visitors as Chichen Itza.

-If you’re wondering Should I visit Chichen Itza or Uxmal?, there is one good reason that might convince you to take an Uxmal tour from Merida over one to Chichen Itza.
-It is that you’re actually allowed to climb the structures and pyramids at Uxmal (with the exception of one pyramid).
+If you’re wondering Should I visit Chichen Itza or Uxmal?, there is one good reason that might convince you to take a Uxmal tour from Merida over one to Chichen Itza.

-8. Two Cenotes, Uxmal & Chocolate Museum Tour
+8. Cenotes, Uxmal & Chocolate Museum Tour

-The city of Uxmal, Mexico, is mostly off the beaten path, though a fun area of the Yucatan to visit.
+The city of Uxmal, Mexico, is mostly off the beaten path, though it is a fun area of the Yucatan to visit.
+Start the day with a refreshing swim in two cenotes nearby.

-Besides the ruins themselves, the ChocoStory Chocolate Museum is right across the street; which is more of an interactive Mayan culture park than a museum (and yes, there is chocolate!).
-End the day with a refreshing swim in two cenotes nearby.
+Besides the ruins themselves, the ChocoStory Chocolate Museum is right across the street, which is more of an interactive Mayan culture park than a museum (and yes, there is chocolate).

 Puuc Route Tours

 Besides Uxmal, the most famous of the bunch, there are four other sites along what’s known as the Ruta Puuc (Puuc Route).
-This is a 36-mile (58km) drive, which you can visit on The Puuc Exploration Tour or Loltun Cave and Puuc Route Full-Day Tour, if you don’t have a rental car.

-Along the route, there’s Labna, Kabah, Sayil and Xlapak Mayan Ruins, which all feature the same stone carvings and Puuc-style design elements as Uxmal.
-As lesser-known, off the beaten path Mayan ruins in Mexico, there’s a good chance you’ll have these sites all to yourself.
+Along the route, there are Labna, Kabah, Sayil and Xlapak Mayan Ruins, which all feature the same stone carvings and Puuc-style design elements as Uxmal.

 best MERIDA tours